AliAtaollahi/CPS_IOT_HW/README.md

 These files together define and implement a custom HTTP server tailored for our IoT system.
 The header file declares the server class and necessary methods, while the implementation file details how the server handles HTTP requests and responses.

 **`.h` file:**
+Defines the `CustomizedHttpServer` class, which manages the HTTP server interactions, including starting the server and handling requests for RFID authentication.

 ```cpp
 #ifndef CUSTOMIZEDHTTPSERVER_H